 Our key partner for wellbeing diagnostics is HappinessWorks, the supplier of the Happiness at Work survey and the developer behind the strongest wellbeing analytics tools on the market.
 For results interpretation and post survey support, we partner with different organisations, depending on the need identified at the diagnostic phase.
-One such partner we work closely with is Life Clubs.
-Life Clubs help employees to flourish inside and outside of the workplace.

 We are always keen to connect with individuals and organisations who share our vision or want to join us on our journey to improve wellbeing at work.